jfecher/ante-website/content/docs/ideas.md

 # Allocator Effect

 In low level code it can often be helpful to provide a custom allocator for a type.
-Languages like rust and C++ realized the usefulness of this later on and needed to refactor types like `std::vector` and `std::vec::Vec` to be parameterized over an allocator.
+Languages like C++ and Rust realized the usefulness of this later on and needed to refactor types like `std::vector` and `std::vec::Vec` to be parameterized over an allocator.
 Zig on the other hand instead opts to have users manually thread through an allocator parameter to all functions that may allocate.
-This simplifies the types and makes it easier to make libraries providing custom types also accept custom allocators but can be quite burdensome to users to manually thread the allocator through everywhere.standard
+This simplifies the types and makes it easier to make libraries that provide custom types also accept custom allocators.
+However, it can be quite burdensome to users to manually thread the allocator through everywhere.
 Can we do better?

 Yes we can.
 This pattern of "manually threading through X through our program" is the same as the `State` effect.
-We can design a similar effect for allocate which should compile to the same state-passing code but standard with the benefit of having the compiler thread through the allocator for us:
+We can design a similar effect for allocate which should compile to the same state-passing code but with the benefit of having the compiler thread through the allocator for us:

 ```ante